seb303/DnBrowse/README.md

 ### Notes

-All types of note can be browsed: locations, areas and inventories.
+All types of note can be browsed: locations, cuboids, ellipsoids, polygons and inventories.

 ### Search